jney-eit/XOHW21-144/README.md

 This repository contains the source files of a project submitted to Xilinx Open Hardware Design Competition 2021. http://www.openhw.eu

-The presented results are part of the BMBF project "Energy-efficient AI-Systems" which was performed in collaboration with the Fraunhofer ITWM (Jens Krüger, Dominik Loroch, Nico Weber) that substantially contributed to the topology search.
+The presented work is based on results of the BMBF project "Energy-efficient AI-Systems" which was performed in collaboration with the Fraunhofer ITWM (Jens Krüger, Dominik Loroch, Nico Weber) that substantially contributed to the topology search.

 We propose and demonstrate a low-power and low-cost FPGA-based IP that implements a DNN-based algorithm for early detection of Atrial Fibrillation that is suited for wearable devices.